 So my best advice is to shake, shake, shake it off, baby! (…and drink lots of caffeine and eat lots of chocolate.)

 So there you go!
-That's how we pulled of a (last-minute) super INCREDIBLY fun weekend getaway with friends.
-Hopefully it helped inspire you in some way or another.
+That's how we pulled off a (last-minute) super INCREDIBLY fun weekend getaway with friends.
+Hopefully, it helped inspire you in some way or another.

 I really encourage you to look into Stone Hill Lodge for your next wedding, family reunion, or weekend getaway.
-But splitting the cost it really is an affordable option for a large party.
-Just mention you heard about it from this blog post to get your discount mentioned above!
+But splitting the cost, it really is an affordable option for a large party.

 Hope you have as much fun as we did!